Subodh2044/Final_Project/README.md

 ![image](https://user-images.githubusercontent.com/67131400/108305537-ced05380-716f-11eb-90da-ec4c1e7a0037.png)

 The confusion matrix for the test dataset resulted in the accuracy rate of 81.98% whereas misclasification rate resulted in 18%.
 True positive rate is 96.9% and false positive rate 17.6%.
 False negative rate is 83.8% and the precision rate is 78%.
+The prevalence rate is 51.9%.